HOW AUCTIONS WORK

 Behaving badly is never a good idea.
 You may think that you can do whatever you want and be as obnoxious as you want, especially as your career blossoms, but there may be consequences.
 The publisher will do nothing to hurt the books.
 They want to make money on the books.
 But that doesn’t mean they are obliged to make your life easier, especially when you have made their lives difficult.

 The moral is to be polite, respectful, and sincere, always.
 Those things will never let you down.
 Sure, you can still get mad and demand things and try to get want you want.
-Just be careful how you do it.
+But do it like a professional adult.

 LABEL WHAT YOU WROTE